-The RIGHT WAY: Working hard is about doubling down on what you’re best at and love most.
+The RIGHT WAY: The path of working hard is about doubling down on what you’re best at and love most.
 When you work hard in your genius and in your flow, it doesn’t feel like hard work.
 The reward is in the work, because you keep getting better at what you’re best at.

 That’s why two of the wealthiest men in the world, Bill Gates and Warren Buffett, keep on working hard even though they don’t need to.